The IT industry is moving at a skyrocketing speed, riding high on technology innovation on one side and business transformation on the other.

 Data Centers and Climate Change Effects

-• 90 percent of respondents do not even think of the need for a Disaster Recovery plan to tackle flood-like situation
+- 90 percent of respondents do not even think of the need for a Disaster Recovery plan to tackle the flood-like situation

 Lawrence is confident in saying that datacenters are definitely vulnerable to climate change and ignoring this fact can cause a huge loss in the future.

-According to him, as along 1°F rise in ambient temperatures can boost cooling loads reducing energy savings.
-Significant temperatures can even reduce the computing abilities.
-Increased flooding can affect fuel deliveries and staffing, and even reach IT equipment in some cases.
+According to him, a 1°F rise in ambient temperatures can boost cooling loads, reducing energy savings.
+Significant temperatures can even reduce computing abilities.
+Increased flooding can affect fuel deliveries and staffing and even reach IT equipment in some cases.

-To avoid concerns, Lawrence recommends data centers operators and owners to conduct regular resiliency reviews and make their ‘preparations for severe weather events’ visible to rest of the stakeholders.
+To avoid concerns, Lawrence recommends that data center operators and owners conduct regular resiliency reviews and make their ‘preparations for severe weather events’ visible to the rest of the stakeholders.

 Technology Backing Datacenters

-According to John Hammond, a meteorologist at one of the digital weather services, many datacenters are facing technical limitations despite ever-growing technology advancements.
+According to John Hammond, a meteorologist at one of the digital weather services, many data centers face technical limitations despite technological advancements.

 “Despite the advances in water-cooling, many datacenters still rely heavily on energy-hungry air conditioning units, which have the dubious honor of being both a way to mitigate the impact of global warming, and a major contributor to it,” adds John.

-One of the IT business leaders from a global managed services firm confirms the fact that there is a mounting pressure of climate change and operators are ignoring it.
+One of the IT business leaders from a global managed services firm confirms that climate change is mounting pressure, and operators are ignoring it.

 “In the US, most datacenters have the building strength to cope with earthquakes in areas where these happen, but flooding and hurricanes aren’t always considered,” the official adds.

-“Global changes to weather patterns are resulting in a higher volume of extreme weather events.
-Data centers and digital infrastructures must be rigorously assessed in order to be more prepared for natural disasters in the years and decades ahead,” the Uptime Institute recommends.
+“Global changes to weather patterns result in more extreme weather events.
+Data centers and digital infrastructures must be rigorously assessed to be more prepared for natural disasters in the years and decades ahead,” the Uptime Institute recommends, emphasizing the importance of enterprise data management services in strengthening resilience.

 Related Solutions: